Yakuza 3: Cast

 The game's main characters have their face modeled in 3D after their voice actors, who are Japanese celebrities.
 Softimage XSI 3D data is obtained by scanning a human head with Cyberware Inc.'s latest scanner.
 These include returning voice actors Takaya Kuroda (as Kazuma Kiryu), Rie Kugimiya (as Haruka Sawamura), Hidenari Ugaki as (Goro Majima), and TV actor Satoshi Tokushige (as Daigo Dojima).

-New faces are film actors Tatsuya Fujiwara (as Rikiya Shimabukuro) known overseas for his Shuya Nanahara role in Kinji Fukasaku's Battle Royale and Battle Royale II: Requiem, Nakamura Shidō II (as Yoshitaka Mine) who featured in Ronny Yu's Jet Li is Fearless and Clint Eastwood's Letters from Iwo Jima, actor Tetsuya Watari (as Joji Kazama) famous for his yakuza roles in Seijun Suzuki's Tokyo Drifter, Kinji Fukasaku's Graveyard of Honor and Takeshi Kitano's Brother, singers and tarento Shigeru Izumiya (as Shigeru Nakahara) and George Takahashi (as Goh Hamazaki), voice actor Akio Ōtsuka (as Ryuzo Tamiya), tarento Daisuke Miyakawa (as Mikio Aragaki) and Hiroyuki Miyasako (as Tsuyoshi Kanda).
+New cast additions to this entry of the Yakuza series are: Tatsuya Fujiwara as Rikiya Shimabukuro.
+Who is best known for his role as Shuya Nanahara in Battle Royale and Battle Royale II: Requiem, Nakamura Shidō II as Yoshitaka Mine who featured in Ronny Yu's Jet Li is Fearless, actor Tetsuya Watari as Joji Kazama famous for his yakuza roles in Seijun Suzuki's Tokyo Drifter, Kinji Fukasaku's Graveyard of Honor and Takeshi Kitano's Brother, singers and tarento Shigeru Izumiya as Shigeru Nakahara and George Takahashi as Goh Hamazaki, voice actor Akio Ōtsuka as Ryuzo Tamiya, tarento Daisuke Miyakawa as Mikio Aragaki and Hiroyuki Miyasako as Tsuyoshi Kanda.